MominHashmi2/momin_repo/CID003 Data Point Generation - Step-by-Step Guide.md

 ### **Step 7: Create Response Branch**

-Create a new branch (response branch) from `main` and do the following:
+Create a response branch from `main` and do the following:

 1. **Add the deleted RTL module back** into the `external/` folder.
-2. Add two metadata files:
+2. Add two metadata files (else harness will not pass) :

    * `external.yml`
    * `origin.yml`